-For legal reasons, self-defense experts and lawyers advise that you use an unmodified, common self-defense gun with factory ammunition for protection.
-You can read about why in this ACLDN article.
-These guns are by definition cheaper and easier to replace than the expensive custom race gun you built for shooting steel.
+These stock guns are, by definition, cheaper and easier to replace than the expensive custom race gun you built for shooting steel.
 Your trophy guns can be better protected in your full sized gun safe.

 If you’re looking for a pistol safe for a defense weapon, choose one which doesn’t pretend to offer fire protection.
 Then put an unmodified gun inside that you could replace if you had a fire.

 An important consideration about fires and handgun safes is ammunition cooking off.
-Normally, the main concern with ammo cooking off is the damage it will do to other objects in the gun safe (e.g. guns), as discussed in Myth: Ammunition is protected in my fireproof gun safe.
-Rounds which cook off in a box or in a magazine will not pierce most storage containers.
+Normally, the main concern with ammo cooking off is the damage it will do to other objects in the gun safe (e.g. guns).
+This topic is discussed in Myth: Ammunition is protected in my fireproof gun safe.
+Rounds which cook off in an ammo box or in a magazine will not pierce most storage containers.

 Handgun safes, however, are more often used to store loaded weapons.
-If a round “in the pipe” cooks off, it could pierce many of the flimsy electronic handgun safes.
-This is a special concern for magnum revolver owners.
+If a round cooks off “in the pipe”, it could pierce many of the flimsy electronic handgun safes.
+This is a special concern for revolver owners.
 Fortunately most self-defense ammunition is designed to fully expand upon contacting a much softer target than steel, limiting penetration.

 Regardless, if you want to store a loaded gun(s) in a handgun safe, it’s better to chose one which could stop the round you intend to leave chambered.
 Or, at least keep the gun pointed in the safest direction (no pun intended) inside the handgun safe.